icflorescu/icflorescu/README.md

 [^1]: I couldn't find the time and motivation to turn [swapp.ro](https://swapp.ro/) into a real business and since the Romanian Government digital strategy related to eFactura is a major clusterf*ck, I'm thinking to (temporarily?) suspend aceepting new subscriptions.

 [^2]: I'm not really a fan of multistage recruitment processes and taking coding tests.
-      My open-source projects are being starred and used by lots of developers and companies worldwide, and sum up to more than half-a-million monthly NPM downloads, as of December 2023.
+      My open-source projects are being starred and used by lots of developers and companies worldwide, and sum up to millions NPM downloads.
       My coding skills are, therefore, vetted by the community.